GETTING STARTED WITH ARCHIVESSPACE

 ArchivesSpace is a browser based system that is free to download and use.
 You can learn more about installing ArchivesSpace at https://archivesspace.github.io/tech-docs/administration/getting_started.html.

 While the ArchivesSpace application is free to download and use, ArchivesSpace does have a membership model to support the continuing development of the application and support its community.
-There are some member only resources that are useful to both new and experienced ArchivesSpace users.
+Only ArchivesSpace members contribute directly to the development and sustainability of the application and are entitled to all member benefits.

 If you have not yet installed ArchivesSpace, or if you would like to test or practice exercises in ArchivesSpace outside of your installed instance, we have a sandbox that is an open play space.
 You can access it at http://sandbox.archivesspace.org/.
 Use the username admin and the password admin to access the full functionality of the application.
 The sandbox is cleared out frequently and should not be used for anything you want to keep or don’t want anyone else to see.